avestech/ggcmaps.github.io/readme.md

 ### About our Sponsors
 * [BrowserStack](http://browserstack.com/) partnered with us to allow us to use their services with the browser testing as well as their automated testing.
 You should probably check them out :D

+### Team PlugIt GGCMaps Fall 2019 SD2
+* We are team PlugIt and we are working on improving bug and adding new features to the GGC Maps Online application for Fall 2019 Software Development 2

+### Repo Location
+* The repo location can be found using this link [GitHub](https://github.com/soft-eng-practicum/ggcmaps)

+### Progress Tracking Tools
+* We are using Trello in order to track our progress

+### Communication Tools
+* We are using Discord to communicate outside of the classroom

+### Member Roles
+* Jacob Wise :beginner: Lead for presentation (UI/UX & Testing Lead)